miss-riss/menu-telegramm-bot/README.md

 In the "List of Ingredients" table, there is the following field:
 1) Ingredient.

-This field contains the name of a single ingredient (preparations can also be ingredients).
+This field contains the name of a single ingredient (workpieces can also be ingredients).

 !!!
 User Database: